BryanBradfo/BryanBradfo/README.md

 </h3>

 ### Dec 2024 - Mar 2025: Machine Learning Research Engineer @ ENS Ulm
-During my time at **École Normale Supérieure (ENS) - Ulm,** in **Paris**, I work as a **ML Research Engineer**, extending **CoVR** and **CoVR-2** research papers.
+During my time at **École Normale Supérieure (ENS) - Ulm,** in **Paris**, I work as an **ML Research Engineer**, extending **CoVR** and **CoVR-2** research papers.
 My work focused on enhancing models for composed video retrieval by exploring more balanced and context-aware multimodal representations.
 I proposed and implemented a novel loss function and an MLP architecture to improve the alignment between visual and textual embeddings, leading to more discriminative and robust retrieval performance. ([See Paper](https://arxiv.org/abs/2308.14746))

 <h3 align="center">
 <a href="https://www.ens.psl.eu/">